ethereum/web3.py/docs/overview.rst

 :doc:`providers` are how web3.py connects to a blockchain.
 The library comes with the following built-in providers:

+- :class:`~web3.providers.rpc.HTTPProvider` for connecting to http and https based JSON-RPC servers.
 - :class:`~web3.providers.ipc.IPCProvider` for connecting to ipc socket based JSON-RPC servers.
-- :class:`~web3.providers.rpc.HTTPProvider` for connecting to http and https based JSON-RPC servers.
-- :class:`~web3.providers.websocket.WebsocketProvider` for connecting to ws and wss websocket based JSON-RPC servers.
+- :class:`~web3.providers.legacy_websocket.LegacyWebsocketProvider` (deprecated) for connecting to websocket based JSON-RPC servers.
 - :class:`~web3.providers.async_rpc.AsyncHTTPProvider` for connecting to http and https based JSON-RPC servers asynchronously.
-- :class:`~web3.providers.persistent.WebsocketProviderV2` (beta) for connecting to websocket based JSON-RPC servers asynchronously.
+- :class:`~web3.providers.persistent.AsyncIPCProvider` for connecting to ipc socket based JSON-RPC servers asynchronously via a persistent connection.
-- :class:`~web3.providers.persistent.AsyncIPCProvider` (beta) for connecting to ipc socket based JSON-RPC servers asynchronously.
+- :class:`~web3.providers.persistent.WebsocketProvider` for connecting to websocket based JSON-RPC servers asynchronously via a persistent connection.

 Examples
 ^^^^^^^^